Uniformity for limits of tensors: Introduction

 \begin{theorem} Let $\phi \colon \bA^{\umu} \to \bA^{\ulambda}$ be a map of $\GL$-varieties.
 Suppose $x$ is a $K$-point of $\ol{\im(\phi)}$.
 Then we have

 for $K$-points $y_a, y_{a+1}, \ldots$ of $\bA^{\umu}$.
 Moreover, there exists $N \ge 0$, depending only on $\phi$, such that we can take $0 \le a \le N$ for all $x$. \end{theorem}

 This theorem really contains two separate results.
-The first is that every point of $\ol{\im(\phi)}$ can be realized as a limit.
-We prove this for maps of arbitary $\GL$-varieties, not just affine spaces; see Theorem~\ref{thm:limit}.
-The second result is the uniformity, i.e., $a$ can be controlled independently of $x$.
-In this paper, we prove this only for maps of affine spaces (see Theorem~\ref{thm:geolim}).
-In a subsequent paper \cite{bdes2}, we will tackle this problem for maps of general $\GL$-varieties.
-We deduce our result on border strength (Theorem~\ref{thm:brank1}) from Theorem~\ref{mainthm1}.
+The first is that every point of $\ol{\im(\phi)}$ can be realized as a limit; this is Theorem~\ref{thm:limit}.
+The second result is the uniformity, i.e., $a$ can be controlled independently of $x$; this is Theorem~\ref{thm:Uniformity}.
+We deduce our result on border strength (Theorem~\ref{thm:UniformLimitSymd}) from Theorem~\ref{mainthm1}.

 It can be useful to recast the above discussion into somewhat more abstract (``valuative'') terms.
 We explain the basic idea here, because there is one key point to emphasize.
 First suppose that $\phi \colon \bA^n \to \bA^m$ is a map of finite dimensional affine spaces and $x \in \ol{\im(\phi)}$.
 The equation \eqref{eq:limit} can be formulated as follows: there exists a $K\lpp t \rpp$-point $y$ of $\bA^n$ such that $x=\lim_{t \to 0} \phi(y(t))$.